liridonloku/todo/README.md

 U-Do offers the ability to group related tasks into projects, and the ability to display the tasks of a selected project, for even easier sorting.
 And it has localStorage support, so the tasks and projects don't get erased on closing the page.

+# Update: The App now has a dark mode

 ## Built with

 This app is built without using any frameworks, only: